Beer and Oktoberfest Museum

 There is a short film to watch and a great collection of old Oktoberfest posters – looking at those the fest doesn’t seem to have changed much at all over the years.

-The is also a collection of antique beer krugs and a cartoon exhibition.
+There's also a collection of antique beer krugs and a cartoon exhibition.

 This is one museum that'll make you thirsty